viniciusjssouza/Back-End-Developer-Interview-Questions/README.md

 Bill Pugh implementation is most widely used approach for singleton classes.
 Most developers prefer it because of its simplicity and advantages.

-* Is goto evil?
+* **Is goto evil?
 You may have heard of the famous paper "Go To Statement Considered Harmful" by Edsger Dijkstra, in which he criticized the use of the `goto` statement and advocated structured programming instead.
 The use of `goto` has always been controversial, so much that even Dijkstra's letter was criticized with articles such as "'GOTO Considered Harmful' Considered Harmful".
-What's your opinion on the use of `goto`?
+What's your opinion on the use of `goto`?**
+It's harder to reason about a code using goto because it can change the execution flow in a non-intuitive way.
+Besides, it makes the code less modularized and harder to understand, lowering its quality.

 * The robustness principle is a general design guideline for software that recommends "*Be conservative in what you send, be liberal in what you accept*".
 It is often reworded as "*Be a tolerant reader and a careful writer*".
 Would you like to discuss the rationale of this principle?
 * Separation of Concerns is a design principle for separating a computer program into distinct areas, each of ones addressing a separate concern.
 There are a lot of different mechanisms for achieving Separation of Concerns (use of objects, functions, modules, or patterns such as MVC and the like).
 Would you discuss this topic?